Kiwifan1/Kiwifan1.github.io/docs/mekanism/fission-reactor.md

 | ----- | -------- |
 | 3x4x3 | 18x18x18 |

->Note: above 75 Fission Fuel Assemblies, Water based cooling is no longer recommended.
+> Note: Above 75 Fission Fuel Assemblies, water-based cooling is no longer recommended.

 * Edges must be `Fission Reactor Casing`
-* Faces can be `Fission Reactor Casing`, `Reactor Glass`, `Fission Reactor Port` or `Fission Reactor Logic Adapater`
+* Faces can be `Fission Reactor Casing`, `Reactor Glass`, `Fission Reactor Port` or `Fission Reactor Logic Adapter`
 * Interior can be either air or fission control rods
   * A control rod is made from 1 to 15 `Fission Fuel Assembly` and a single `Control Rod Assembly` at the top
 * Each Reactor must have a minimum of: